 Reporters are afforded protections after reporting a suspected incidence of child abuse.
-Any person or institution who, in good faith, makes a report of child abuse, cooperates with a child abuse investigation, or testifies in a child abuse proceeding is considered immune from civil and criminal liability [44].
+Any person or institution who, in good faith, makes a report of child abuse, cooperates with a child abuse investigation, or testifies in a child abuse proceeding is considered immune from civil and criminal liability

+[44].
 Mandated reporters who make a report in good faith and then later face discrimination in their workplace can take legal action [44].
-(This protection from discrimination does not apply to an individual making a report who is found to be a perpetrator or to any individual who fails to make a required report.)
 For the most part, the reporter's identity is kept confidential.
 If a case is referred to law enforcement, then the name of the reporter must be given upon request; however, reporters are treated as confidential informants [49].